FileSaveAs

 Traffic Cams

-Installing the Safety Camera database:
+Installing the PocketGPS Safety Camera database:

 Some basic instructions on how to install the UK Speed Camera database:

-1. Download the latest version of the database from www.pocketgps.co.uk/uksafetycameras.php
+1. Download the latest version of the database from www.PocketGPSWorld.com/uksafetycameras.php

 2. Unzip all of the files into a folder on your PC.
 (If you need an unzip program, use Winzip).
 When unzipping, don't use WinZip's "Use folder names" option - this means that all of the files go into a single folder, as opposed to being unzipped into several folders.

-3. Contents of the Camera Zip
+Contents of the Camera Zip

 A screenshot of what's inside the ZIP

-4. There are lots of files in the ZIP file (over 220), which you may want to experiment with later, but we're going to start with the basics.
+3. There are lots of files in the ZIP file (over 220), which you may want to experiment with later, but we’re going to start with the basics.
 We suggest you copy just the GATSO, Red-light and Mobile camera overlay files.
-To do this, you need to copy just the files we're about to list from the ZIP file onto the TomTom device.
+To do this, you need to copy just the files we’re about to list from the ZIP file onto the TomTom device.
 These need to be manually copied to the same folder on the device as the one that holds the TomTom UK map files.
 To do this:

-TomTOm PC connectionOn a Go or One: Connect the One to your PC with the USB lead, then use Windows 'My Computer' to open the "TOMTOM" drive.
+TomTOm PC connectionOn a Go or One: Connect the One to your PC with the USB lead, then use Windows ‘My Computer’ to open the "TOMTOM" drive.
 Once you have opened the drive, you will see a number of files and folders.
 Double-click the map folder.
 In the UK, this called Great_Britain-Map.
-The folder will open to show a number of files, including some calledcline, cnode, cname, etc.
+The folder will open to show a number of files, including some called cline, cnode, cname, etc.

 PPC Mobile DeviceOn Navigator or Mobile: You'll need to copy some files over to the device These need to be manually copied to the same folder on the device as the one that holds the Navigator map files (which are called cline, cnode, cname, etc).
 To copy files from the PC, make a connection to the device (On a Pocket PC, this is with Activesync), open My Computer > Mobile Device, then drag the files we're about to list, into the correct folder.

-5. You then need to drag or copy the following files from the camera database into the map folder:
+4. You then need to drag or copy the following files from the camera database into the map folder:

 - pocketgps_uk_gatso.ov2